spiral-project/daybed/docs/source/index.rst

 *Daybed* is :

-* a minimalist, robust, dynamic and generic API for validating and storing data ;
+* a minimalist, robust, dynamic and generic API ;
+* a validation layer with schemaless storage ;
+* a reusable layer of permissions logic ;
 * a universal REST end-point for Web and mobile apps ;
 * a key component for rapid application building ;
 * a simple service deployed and integrated without coding ;